 Research & Development

-British Lithium have invested heavily in ongoing metallurgical testwork and process design and are world leaders in recovery of lithium from micas, such as those we have discovered in Cornwall.
+British Lithium have invested heavily in ongoing metallurgical testwork and process design and are world leaders in recovery of lithium from micas, such as those we have discovered in Cornwall, see our exploration work.
 Our work on lithium micas began in 2014 and on Cornish micas in 2016, and continues today at our exclusive laboratory in Roche, Cornwall and at our technology partner’s laboratory in Perth, Western Australia.
 British Lithium is the only lithium mine developer in UK to have its own, in-house metallurgical research facilities.

 In Q1 2020 British Lithium continued to expand its metallurgical laboratory in Roche, Cornwall, installing a range of new equipment for: